vikasharma005/Figaro/README.md

 ...
 ```

-... this hotkey would be triggered every time the `q` is pressed.
+This hotkey would be triggered every time the `q` is pressed.

-Certain control keys need alternative symbols (this is equalivalent to ahk-script):
+Certain control keys need alternative symbols (this is equivalent to ahk-script):

 * `alt` is represented by `!`
 * `ctrl` is represented by `^`
 * `shift` is represented by `+`

-... keep in mind that the definition of hotkeys is usually case insensitive, which means in order to, for example, only trigger the hotkey on an uppercase `Q`, you would need to use `+q::` as your definition.
+Keep in mind that the definition of hotkeys is usually case insensitive, which means in order to, for example, only trigger the hotkey on an uppercase `Q`, you would need to use `+q::` as your definition.

 #### Comments